-- A. The Agency and the Association shall, within 21 calendars days of the conclusion of the process outlined in step 4 of the grievance process, mediation, select a mutually acceptable arbitrator. a reasonable period of time after the grievance is submitted for arbitration, attempt to select a mutually acceptable arbitrator.
-In the event that the parties cannot agree, the Federal Mediation and Conciliation Service shall be jointly requested to submit a list of five seven (57) names from which each representative shall alternately strike one name until only one name remains; this person shall be selected to arbitrate the matter. - B. The decision or decisions of the arbitrator shall be final and binding on both parties.
+- A. The Agency and the Association shall, within 21 calendars days of the conclusion of the process outlined in step 4 of the grievance process to select a mutually acceptable arbitrator.
+In the event that the parties cannot agree upon an arbitrator within seven (7) working days after the meeting, the Federal Mediation and Conciliation Service shall be jointly requested to submit a list of seven (7) names from which each representative shall alternately strike one name until only one name remains; this person shall be selected to arbitrate the matter. - B. The decision or decisions of the arbitrator shall be final and binding on both parties.
 It shall be announced in writing to the parties within thirty (30) days following the hearing of the arbitration.
 The expenses of the arbitration shall be borne equally by the Agency and the Association.
-Each party shall bear the expenses of its own representation and witnesses. - C. It is further understood and agreed that the arbitrator's decision may provide retroactivity not to exceed ninety six (6) months (90) calendar days from the date of the written filing of the complaint set forth in this Article. - D. The jurisdiction of the arbitrator shall be confined in all cases exclusively to questions involving the interpretation and application of existing clauses or provisions of this Agreement.
+Each party shall bear the expenses of its own representation and witnesses. - C. It is further understood and agreed that the arbitrator's decision may provide retroactivity not to exceed six (6) months from the date of the written filing of the complaint set forth in this Article. - D. The jurisdiction of the arbitrator shall be confined in all cases exclusively to questions involving the interpretation and application of existing clauses or provisions of this Agreement.
 The arbitrator shall not have authority to modify, add to, alter or detract from provisions of this Agreement. - 7.7 Nurse Representatives.
-Bone bargaining unit nurse representatives shall be granted a reasonable amount of release time to assist in the investigation and settlement of grievances, provided that the granting of such release time does not interfere with the work of employees or patient needs.
+One bargaining unit nurse representatives shall be granted a reasonable amount of release time to assist in the investigation and settlement of grievances, provided that the granting of such release time does not interfere with the work of employees or patient needs.
 If release time is unable to be granted during work time, the nurse representative shall be paid for their time to attend disciplinary and grievance meetings.
-The nurse representative shall be paid their regular rate of pay for their time and shall not receive overtime or other premium pay.

-7.8 Association Investigation of Grievances.
+The nurse representative shall be paid their regular rate of pay for their time and shall not receive overtime or other premium pay.7.8 Association Investigation of Grievances.
 The Association, including nurse representatives, shall give advance notice to the designated Human Resource representative prior to conducting an investigation of a grievance or potential grievance in a work area.